Second Edition (Current)

-The second edition has been licensed for a translation into Chinese.
+The second edition has been translated into Korean and is licensed for a translation into Chinese.

 Click here for a directory to the C code for the algorithms that appear in HD second edition.
 To download all the code, click here.
 Download hdcodetxt.zip into a directory of your choice, and unzip it there.

 To unzip it in Windows XP, enter the complete file name, "hdcodetxt.zip," click File - Extract All... and select all defaults in the extraction wizard.

 To unzip it in Windows 7, enter the complete file name, "hdcodetxt.zip," click "Extract all files" in the resulting window, and in the window that comes up, in the folder name, delete the last component ("hdcodetxt") and click "Extract."